Python-David/vaultedb/docs/storage/storage_user_doc.md

 store = DocumentStorage("journal.json")
 ```

-* VaultDB creates or loads the file `journal.json`.
+* vaultedb creates or loads the file `journal.json`.
-* If it doesn't exist yet, VaultDB starts fresh with an empty store.
+* If it doesn't exist yet, vaultedb starts fresh with an empty store.
-* If it exists, VaultDB loads its content into memory.
+* If it exists, vaultedb loads its content into memory.

-**Safety:** If the file is empty or corrupted, VaultDB fails gracefully with a helpful error.
+**Safety:** If the file is empty or corrupted, vaultedb fails gracefully with a helpful error.

 ### 2. Inserting Documents